-Belvedere is a decidedly white-collar city, with fully 96.01% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Belvedere is a city of managers, professionals and sales and office workers.
-There are especially a lot of people living in Belvedere who work in management occupations (28.67%), healthcare (14.27%) and business and financial occupations (11.13%).
+Belvedere is a decidedly white-collar city, with fully 99.45% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Belvedere is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Belvedere who work in sales jobs (24.75%), management occupations (22.14%), and business and financial occupations (14.83%).

 Also of interest is that Belvedere has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Belvedere telecommute to their jobs.
-Overall, about 17.89% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 34.75% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Belvedere is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Belvedere, a lot of people use a ferryboat to get to work every day though Belvedere is a relatively small city.
 Those that ride a ferryboat are primarily traveling out of town to good jobs in other cities.